soney/ProgramsInformationPeople/_sources/Assessments/week5a2.rst

    for n in nums:
        s = s + n
    :answer_d: none of the above would be appropriate for the problem.
-   :feedback_a: this pattern will only count how many items are in the list, not provide the total accumulated value.
+   :feedback_a: This pattern will only count how many items are in the list, not provide the total accumulated value.
-   :feedback_b: this would reset the value of s each time the for loop iterated, and so by the end s would be assigned the value of the last item in the list plus the last item in the list.
+   :feedback_b: This would reset the value of s each time the for loop iterated, and so by the end s would be assigned the value of the last item in the list plus the last item in the list.
-   :feedback_c: yes, this will solve the problem.
+   :feedback_c: Yes, this will solve the problem.
-   :feedback_d: one of the patterns above is a correct way to solve the problem.
+   :feedback_d: One of the patterns above is a correct way to solve the problem.
    :correct: c
    :practice: T
    :topics: